hackerspacesg/hackerspace.sg/contents/plenum/2018-01-16/_index/main.md

 - Garage sale on 2018-02-10 or 11.

 ### Next Meeting
-- 2018-02-13 20:00 (tentatively scheduled at 2nd Wednesday of odd-numbered months)
+- 2018-02-13 20:00 (tentatively scheduled at 2nd Wednesday of odd-numbered months, but subject to change depending on the schedule of key people)

 ### 21:44 Close